Indian Coinage Act, 1906

-The 1906 Coinage Act, is a law that authorises the India Government Mints to strike all legal coinage in India.
+The Indian Coinage Act, 1906, is a law that authorises the India Government Mints to strike all legal coinage in India.
 Newly minted coins are placed into circulation by the Reserve Bank of India.
 At the time the Act was enacted during the British Raj, the Act mandated standards for the fineness of silver coins, but subsequent amendments lowered the silver content required for the coins.